jnbrewster/General-Assembly-pre-admission/README.md

 └ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ┘

 ```

+## Second version
+I didn't like the look of the plain text on the bottom so I changed those out to
+be iconic style buttons.